codenaz/reavel/README.md

 This setup makes use of HMR so the App will be updated whenever you make changes to the react/javascript files

 ## Start Laravel
-You can start up your php server with ```php artisan serve``` and go to http://localhost:8000 on your browser
+You can start up your php server with ```php artisan serve``` then go to http://localhost:8000 on your browser

 Note: Make sure you run ```npm start``` before firing up your php development server so that laravel can have access to the compiled react/javascript files.